daily-co/daily-js/README.md

 - `remote-cams-N`: there are N remote video participants in the call.
 This counts all video participants, even those that have no camera or have muted their camera.
 It does not count dial-in participants.
-If N is 0, this class is not present.
-- `remote-cams-on-N`: there are N remote cameras turned on.
-If N is 0, this class is not present.
+- `remote-cams-on-N`: there are N remote cameras turned on
-- `remote-cams-muted-N`: there are N remote cameras unavailable or muted.
-If N is 0, this class is not present.
+- `remote-cams-muted-N`: there are N remote cameras unavailable or muted
-- `remote-screens-N`: there are N remote screen shares in progress.
-If N is 0, this class is not present.
+- `remote-screens-N`: there are N remote screen shares in progress

 Additional classes of `.daily-video-div`, `.daily-video-overlay`, and `.daily-video-element` (the same set of additional classes is set for